aadi-python/geolm/README.md

 ## Installation

-`hutton-lm` is a Python package managed with Poetry.
+`geo-lm` is a Python package managed with Poetry.
 To set up your environment, ensure you have Poetry installed.
 If not, you can install it following the instructions on the [official Poetry website](https://python-poetry.org/).

 Once Poetry is installed, navigate to the directory containing the `pyproject.toml` file and run: